What Is AIOps - And Why Your IT Team Probably Needs It

 And in multicloud environments specifically, AIOps provides the observability that's otherwise nearly impossible to achieve manually.
 When your workloads are spread across AWS, Azure, and on-prem systems, and your applications talk to each other through dozens of interdependencies - having a domain-agnostic platform that pulls it all together isn't a luxury anymore.
 It's how you stay in control.

-This approach to real-time anomaly detection and IT infrastructure monitoring is exactly what AIOps promises - and PRTG delivers it in a way that doesn't require a six-month implementation project.
+This approach to real-time anomaly detection and IT infrastructure monitoring is exactly what AIOps promises - and PRTG supports it in a way that doesn't require a six-month implementation project.
 Users have reported catching security threats, potential DDoS attacks, and early signs of hardware failure simply because PRTG spotted the anomaly before it escalated into a full-blown incident.
 That's the kind of outcome that matters.

 The Key Benefits of AIOps - Honestly